nrazavi70/Ansible/README.md

 which have precedence over each other.
 The hierarchy of them are as follows:

 ```
-Specified in the script
+1.Specified in the script
-Specified in the playbook
+2.Specified in the playbook
-Hosts file in the environment
+3.Hosts file in the environment
-Hosts file at /etc/Ansible/Hosts
+4.Hosts file at /etc/Ansible/Hosts
 ```

 # Ansible Modules